Did You Know?

 · Laundry:

-5. Public Spaces· Dining out:
+5. Public Spaces

 · Avoid undercooked meat; sanitize utensils with hot water/wipes.